JodieHillKitcherside/ci-project01-bcfcls/README.md

 /* insert image of wedsbite here */

 # Features
-The BCFCLS wesbite includes a home page with season updates and several other pages including fixtures and results, team information, news and social events and a gallery.
+The BCFCLS wesbite includes a home page with season updates and several other pages including Fixtures, team information, Social events and a gallery.

 You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ## Existing Features
 ### Navigation Bar

-Featured on all five pages, the fully responsive navigation bar includes links to the Logo, Home page, Fixtures and Results, Team, News and Social and Gallery.
+Featured on all five pages, the fully responsive navigation bar includes links to the Logo, Home page, Fixtures, Team, Social and Gallery.
 This is position in the bar at the top of the page and easily displayed in a red panel containing the logo and navigation bar.
 It is identical in each page.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 /* Insert image of the nav bar */